tswow/tswow-wiki-0.13/Introduction/1_ModdingIntroduction.md

 ![](custom-class.png)

-<center> Code example of a fully working custom class made with a Data Script</center>
+_ Code example of a fully working custom class made with a Data Script_

 ## Live Scripts (scripts)